Charismatic movement: Anglicanism

-In America, the Episcopalian Dennis Bennett is sometimes cited as one of the charismatic movement's seminal influences.
-Bennett was the rector at St Mark's Episcopal Church in Van Nuys, California when he announced to the congregation in 1960 that he had received the outpouring of the Holy Spirit.
+In the United States, Episcopalian priest Dennis Bennett is sometimes cited as one of the movement's seminal influences.
+Bennett was the rector at St Mark's Episcopal Church in Van Nuys, California, when he announced to the congregation in 1960 that he had received the outpouring of the Holy Spirit.
 Soon after this he ministered in Seattle, where he ran many workshops and seminars about the work of the Holy Spirit.

-In the United Kingdom, Colin Urquhart, Michael Harper, David Watson and others were in the vanguard of similar developments.
+In the United Kingdom, Colin Urquhart, Michael Harper, David Watson, Trevor Dearing and others were in the vanguard of similar developments.

-The Massey conference in New Zealand, 1964 was attended by several Anglicans, including the Rev. Ray Muller, who went on to invite Bennett to New Zealand in 1966, and played a leading role in developing and promoting the Life in the Spirit seminars.
+The Massey University conference in New Zealand in 1964 was attended by several Anglicans, including the Rev. Ray Muller.
+He invited Bennett to New Zealand in 1966, and played a leading role in developing and promoting the Life in the Spirit seminars.
 Other Charismatic movement leaders in New Zealand include Bill Subritzky.

-As of the early 21st century a "charismatic evangelical" wing or school of thought is commonly identified in the Church of England, contrasted with the conservative evangelical, Anglo-Catholic and other tendencies.
-An influential local church in this movement has been London's Holy Trinity Brompton, and Justin Welby, Archbishop of Canterbury since 2013, has a background in charismatic evangelicalism.
+As of the early 21st century, a "charismatic evangelical" wing or school of thought is commonly identified in the Church of England, contrasted with the conservative evangelical, Anglo-Catholic and other tendencies.
+An influential local church in this movement has been London's Holy Trinity Brompton.
+Justin Welby, the former Archbishop of Canterbury (2013—2025), has a background in charismatic evangelicalism.

 Lutheranism

-Larry Christenson, a Lutheran theologian based in San Pedro, California, did much in the 1960s and 1970s to interpret the charismatic movement for Lutherans.
+Larry Christenson, a Lutheran theologian based in San Pedro, California, did much in the 1960s and 1970s to interpret the movement for Lutherans.
 A very large annual conference was held in Minneapolis during those years.
-Some Lutheran charismatics in the US formed the Alliance of Renewal Churches.
-Richard A. Jensen's Touched by the Spirit published in 1974, played a major role of the Lutheran understanding to the charismatic movement.
-Another Lutheran charismatic leader is Morris Vaagenes.
-In Finland the emergence of charismatic congregations has reversed, in some places, a decline in attendance of Lutheran congregations.
+Some Lutheran Charismatics in the U.S. formed the Alliance of Renewal Churches.

+Richard A. Jensen's Touched by the Spirit (1974) played a major role in the Lutheran understanding to the Charismatic movement.
+Other Lutheran Charismatic leaders have been Harald Bredesen and Morris Vaagenes.
+In Finland the emergence of charismatic congregations has reversed, in some places, a decline in attendance among Lutheran congregations.

 Reformed

 In Congregational and Presbyterian churches which profess a traditionally Calvinist or Reformed theology, there are differing views regarding present-day continuation or cessation of the gifts (charismata) of the Spirit.
-Generally, however, Reformed charismatics distance themselves from renewal movements with tendencies which could be perceived as overemotional, such as Word of Faith, Toronto Blessing, Brownsville Revival and Lakeland Revival.
+Generally, however, Reformed Charismatics distance themselves from renewal movements with tendencies that could be perceived as overemotional, such as Word of Faith, Toronto Blessing, Brownsville Revival and Lakeland Revival.

-Prominent Reformed charismatic denominations are the Sovereign Grace Churches and the Every Nation Churches in the United States, in Great Britain there is the Newfrontiers churches and movement, founded by Terry Virgo.
+Prominent Reformed charismatic denominations are the Sovereign Grace Churches and the Every Nation Churches in the United States.
+In Great Britain the Newfrontiers churches and movement, founded by Terry Virgo, are among Reformed charismatic churches.

 Roman Catholicism

-In the United States the Catholic charismatic renewal was focused in individuals like Kevin Ranaghan and others at the University of Notre Dame in Notre Dame, Indiana.
+In the United States the Catholic Charismatic Renewal was led by individuals such as Kevin Ranaghan and others at the University of Notre Dame in Notre Dame, Indiana.
 Duquesne University in Pittsburgh, which was founded by the Congregation of the Holy Spirit, a Catholic religious community, began hosting charismatic revivals in 1977.